-In case a fixed Base DN is used, the default option Fixed Base DN has to be activated and the Base DN has to be entered in the corresponding input field or seleted from the server by using the Browse button.
-You can use the Test button to verify, whether the settings are correct and new entries can be found.
+In most cases a fixed base DN is used so the default option Fixed base DN has to be chosen.
+The base DN then has to be entered in the corresponding input field or seleted from the server by using the Browse button.
+You can use the Test button to verify, whether the settings are correct and entries can be found.

-If a generic Veyon configuration is to be used for example at several sites with different Base DNs, Veyon can be configured such that the Base DN is always dynamically queried using the LDAP naming contexts.
-For this to work the Discover base DN by naming context has to be activated and the naming context attribute must be changed.
-You can use the Test button to verify, whether a Base DN can be found.
+If a generic Veyon configuration is to be used across multiple sites with different base DNs, Veyon can be configured so that the base DN is always queried dynamically using LDAP naming contexts.
+For this to work the Discover base DN by naming context has to be chosen and the naming context attribute must be adapted.
+You can use the Test button to verify, whether a Base DN could be determined.

-After importing a generic Veyon configuration without a fixed Base DN it is also possible to find the Base DN through the Command line interface and write it to the local configuration.
+After importing a generic Veyon configuration without a fixed base DN it is also possible to determine the base DN through the Command line interface and write it to the local configuration.

 After the basic settings have been configured and tested, the environment-specific settings can now be made.
 These settings determine which trees contain objects of certain types as well as the names of certain object attributes.
 With these parameters Veyon can retrieve all required information from the LDAP directory.

-Object Trees are organizational and structural units, in which specific types of objects (users, groups, computers) reside.
-The corresponding CNs (Common Names) or OUs (Organizational Units) must be entered without the base DN part in the respective input field, if no Base DN is used.
-Next to each input field there is a button to check the corresponding object tree.
+Object trees are organizational or structural units in which certain types of objects (users, groups, computers) are stored.
+The respective CNs (Common Names) or OUs (Organizational Units) must be entered without the base DN part in the respective input field.
+Next to each input field there are buttons for opening browse dialogs and for testing the individual setting.

 - User tree